 The Sustainable Assurance Company (SAC), an entity licensed in Vermont, and legally separate from the Authority, is governed by a three-member board.
-SAC was incorporated November 19, 2020, in the State of Vermont, and is authorized to transact the business of a captive insurance company.
+SAC was incorporated November 19, 2020 in the State of Vermont and is authorized to transact the business of a captive insurance company.
 SAC is wholly-owned by the Authority and provides property and terrorism insurance coverage to the Authority, its sole member.
 Based on the nature of this relationship, for financial reporting purposes, SAC is reported as if were part of the Authority's operations.

-SAC issued separate financial statements for the period of commencement of operations (November 19, 2020) to December 31, 2021 and as of December 31, 2022.
+SAC issued separate financial statements as of December 31, 2023 and 2022.
 Financial statements of SAC can be obtained from the Authority Office, 1299 Harrisburg Pike, Lancaster, Pennsylvania 17603.